aniket-banyal/story_seedlings/content/stories/The Bus Conspiracy.md

 ---
-title: "The Bus Conspiracy"
+title: The Bus Conspiracy
-author: "Aniket"
+author: Aniket
 date: 2023-08-31
-categories: ["Thriller"]
+categories: [Thriller]
 ---

 In bustling Mumbai, Rohan and Neha met on a bus, sparking an immediate connection.
 At the last stop they were the only ones left in the bus.
 Their bus journey took a dark turn when it met with an accident.